technomancy/bussard/manual.md

 At the bottom of the screen is the REPL (interactive code console) where you can interact directly with your ship's onboard computer.
 By default a single line is shown, which displays either the current line of input (if applicable) or the last line of output.
-Pressing ctrl-` toggles the full repl, which allows you to scroll through the previous output.
-While the full repl is active, the piloting controls for your ship will be unavailable.
-Enter any Lua code into the REPL to have it evaluated.
+Pressing ` toggles the full repl, which allows you to scroll through the previous input and output.
+While the full repl is active, the piloting controls for your ship will be unavailable until you leave the repl with the esc key.
+Enter any Lua code into the repl to have it evaluated.
 See the API section below to learn how to control your ship from code.

 When your ship starts, it will load its init file in order to create key bindings, define helper functions, and perform any other setup.